Good User Experience is Good Business

 SSR drags down your time-to-interactive: that means your pages will be visible to the user more quickly, but will be unresponsive when they try to click on something, causing them to bounce off the page in frustration.

 Server-side-rendering also causes a notable dip in your time-to-first byte (TTFB) latency.
 TTFB is a factor of your first contentful paint (FCP).
 FCP is one of the Core Web Vitals metrics measured in the Google Lighthouse Report.
-That’s bad news if you’re preparing for Google’s Page Experience update in May.
+That’s bad news if you’re optimizing for Google’s Page Experience update.

 Prerender® Pages Are Blazing Fast